Ghulam Sarwar (footballer)

 Ghulam Sarwar (born 2 February 1962) also known as Sarwar Teddy, is a Pakistani former footballer who played as an attacking midfielder and winger.
 Under his captainship, the Pakistan national team retained the gold medal at the 1991 South Asian Games.

 Club career

-Sarwar started his football career with the Lahore Division team at the National Football Championship.
-He later represented WAPDA, Pakistan Army, and later became a part of the Pakistan Airlines football team, for which he was associated with the organisation for the rest of his career.
-On 26 December 1983, Sarwar also played for a Sindh selection team against visiting West Berlin University team from Germany, scoring a goal in the eventual 2–0 victory.
+Sarwar started his football career with WAPDA, and later played for Pakistan Army.
+He also represented Lahore Division team at the National Football Championship.

+He then became a part of the Pakistan Airlines football team, for which he was associated with the organisation for the rest of his career.
+On 26 December 1983, Sarwar also played for the Sindh football team against visiting West Berlin University team from Germany, scoring a goal in the eventual 2–0 victory.
 In the 1986 Pakistan President's Gold Cup, he played with the President XI team, scoring several goals.

 International career

 Sarwar made his debut with the Pakistan national football team at the 1982 Bangladesh President's Gold Cup, where he scored a goal against the Bangladesh Green team in a 1–2 defeat.

 In the 1986 Quaid-e-Azam International Tournament, he played with the main national team named Pakistan Greens, scoring several goals including against Sri Lanka, a South Korea XI and Nepal, helping the team finish as runners-up behind China.
 At the 1986 Asian Games, Sarwar scored through a penalty at the 26th minute against Iraq in the eventual 1–5 defeat.
 He also scored against Japan at the 1988 AFC Asian Cup qualification in the 63rd minute in a 1–5 loss.
 Sarwar captained the Pakistan national team at the 1991 South Asian Games, where he helped the side reach the final against Maldives, eventually winning by 2–0.